elixir-europe/infectious-diseases-toolkit/human_clinical_and_health_data/ethical-legal-and-social-issues.md

 ---
-title: Data communication
+title: Ethical Legal and Social Issues
-description: Producing visualisations and reports
+description: Legal and ethical aspects and how to deal with them
 contributors: []
-page_id: sei_data_communication
+page_id: hchd_elsi
 rdmkit:
   - name:
     url: